-I should have used Real (or NonNegReal) here, too.
+Again, this video should say Real (or NonNegReal), not Number.

 What can you write in a combination of simpler functions?

 - Remember that the goal is to write beautiful programs. - You want your reader to understand what you're doing immediately. - So just keep it simple. - We won't have formal rules about this, but: - If the TA needs you to explain it, it's not simple enough. - Anything with an if is probably not simple enough. - If you need an if, that's a sign that you're using a fancier design strategy.
 We'll talk about these very soon.